 How Long a Child Can Stay On Parents Insurance?

 How long can a grown child stay on their parents’ health insurance?
 There is no single correct answer as there are exceptions such as plan type, state rules, exemptions for disabled dependents, and options to cancel coverage for freeloaders.

 Fortunately, losing coverage by turning 26, getting married, and being a cheapskate are all qualifying life events.
 This means that you can enroll in something new right away.
+Get a quote now.
 You do not have to wait until the annual open enrollment.

 Parents are not required to keep their young adult children on health insurance until age 26.
 They have a choice to do so – even if you have a job or marry your sweetheart.
 Therefore, do not take the situation for granted.

 Insurance companies charge more to cover dependents.
 In addition, employers often contribute less towards the premiums for family members other than the employee.
 These two factors combine to make it more expensive for parents to pay the premiums on behalf of their adult children.

 - Your parents can legally drop you from the plan during open enrollment

 - Consider contributing towards the cost to prevent this problem

 As a young adult, you may be able to stay on your parent’s health insurance after age 26.
 If not, you have a 120-day grace period to buy a new policy.
 The length of time that you can continue coverage varies by plan type, the state where you live, and whether you have a disability.